IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

       - Ticking the [ledger state](https://github.com/input-output-hk/ouroboros-consensus/blob/51da3876c01edc2eec250fdc998f6cb33cdc4367/ouroboros-consensus/src/ouroboros-consensus/Ouroboros/Consensus/Ledger/Basics.hs#L174).
       - Applying a block.

+* `--repro-mempool-and-forge NUM` populates the mempool with the transactions from NUM blocks every time and then runs the forging loop.
+Useful to inspect regressions in the forging loop or in the mempool adding/snapshotting logic.
+  The output shows the time spent on ticking and snapshotting the mempool broken down into:
+  - real monotonic measured time
+  - time spent in the mutator in microseconds
+  - time spent in GC in microseconds

 If no analysis flag is provided, then the ChainDB will be opened, all the chunks in the immutable and volatile databases will be validated (see [validation](#database-validation)), and the tool will exit.